BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #### 3.6.3 Use Case scenario #3

-In this scenario, an ordinary user performs trade-off analysis offline.
+In this scenario, an ordinary user performs tradeoff analysis offline.
 The SAs involves complex strength analysis where the engineer would not make predictions without performing the calculations.
 For example, the effect of the panel thickness may not be linear on the result of panel buckling analysis.
 Hence, the engineer usualy needs to perform a quick analysis to see the effect of an action.